oinanoanalysis/h5oina/H5OINAFile.md

 #### <a name="eds-data"></a> Data Group Specification ####

+There will either be one data group labelled EDS or multiple data groups labelled EDS1, EDS2 etc (for multidetector systems including Unity data).

 The number of rows (first dimension of array) of all datasets is equal to the size of the acquisition.
 For example, width x height for maps, length for line scans and 1 for single point.
 In other words, it is equal to the total number of pixels in the acquisition.